EducationLink uses machine learning to learn with you and suggest the best match of courses and colleges based on what you're looking for.

 If EducationLink were like any other software, we would ask you to choose some filters before start searching.
 Why would we do that?
 Because search is expensive, is computationally expensive.
 Our database of courses has more than 50k entries and growing, every time you search we have to look into every single entry and return the most relevant results, that's why the majority of systems asks you to filter before you search: by doing this they're limiting the number of entries/courses they have to look into.
 But EducationLink is not your common software.

 Our customers and users send us signals every time they interact with EducationLink.
-You may be looking for an english course in Sydney or a masters in London.
-But when we search, we're used to use the words and jargons of our day-to-day, which is not at all what a computer understands.
-Therefore, to have a Google-like experience when searching for courses we needed to step-up our game.
+You may be looking for an English course in Sydney or a masters in London.
+But when we search, we're used to using the words and jargon of our day-to-day, which is not at all what a computer understands.
+Therefore, to have a Google-like experience when searching for courses we needed to step up our game.

 EducationLink is capable of delivering real-time results from the first keystroke.
 As soon as you start typing EducationLink is awaiting you to finish so we can run the search.
 Note that we only wait for you to finish when searching for courses and services not students, providers, users, etc. Why that?